 The terms "vulnerability scan" and "penetration test" are oftentimes mistakenly used interchangeably, even by people involved with IT.
 Moreover, our auditing team has faced incidents where a pentesting firm charges for a penetration test but actually delivers a vulnerability scan!
-The biggest concern of this misleading case is that you pay for a service with a name related to a higher security assurance (pentest) but you receive something with a compartively lower assurance (vulnerability scan).
+The biggest concern of this misleading case is that you pay for a service with a name related to a higher security assurance (pentest) but you receive something with a comparatively lower assurance (vulnerability scan).

 ||Involves usage of automated tools that scan for known vulnerabilities, targeting a single system, network or application.
 Also known as a vulnerability assessment.